 curl 'http://localhost:1337/api/articles?populate=category&fields[0]=title'The Strapi docs cover both:

-Honestly, in most cases it is not necessary.
-Strapi's REST API combined with qs on the client, or the official @strapi/client SDK, is enough for the majority of applications built on Strapi:
+In most cases, you do not need to.
+Strapi's REST API combined with qs on the client, or the official @strapi/client SDK, is enough for most projects built on Strapi:

 // With qs